Bekodo/munin-crawlers/README.md

 ## It's for monitoring the Bot Crawlers request in real time

-Using the graphic interface of munin, we can check how many requests our platform recived from crawlers
+Using the graphic interface of munin, we can check how many requests our platform received from crawlers

 __For Apache Logs__